 Melissa Saunders is an Associate in our St. John’s office, with a diverse litigation and dispute resolution practice.
 She has experience advising clients on a variety of commercial and civil matters, including taxation disputes, product liability, administrative and aboriginal law matters.
 Committed to advocating for her clients, Melissa has appeared before the Supreme Court of Newfoundland and Labrador, the Court of Appeal of Newfoundland and Labrador and the Federal Court of Canada.

-Melissa has particular expertise in estates and trusts, representing beneficiaries, trustees and executors (including government agencies and institutional trust companies) on will challenges, contested passings of accounts and breach of trust claims as well as providing advice to executors and beneficiaries with respect to ongoing estate administration matters.
+Melissa has particular skill in estates and trusts, representing beneficiaries, trustees and executors (including government agencies and institutional trust companies) on will challenges, contested passings of accounts and breach of trust claims as well as providing advice to executors and beneficiaries with respect to ongoing estate administration matters.
 She also has experience providing counsel on contentious guardianships and power of attorney disputes.

 In addition to advocacy, Melissa regularly assists clients in obtaining Letters of Guardianship, as well as in succession planning, including the drafting of wills and trusts, powers of attorney and advance health care directives.
 Working closely with her clients, she provides sound judgement to advance her clients’ interests.